 |Award notification and check disbursement||Spring Semester|

-Merck Animal Health and the AVMF are dedicated to supporting exceptional veterinary students.
-Merck Animal Health is proud to show its dedication to veterinary students by providing $5000 scholarships to second and third year veterinary students in the United States and select international veterinary schools.
-Students attending international schools with five- and six-year programs should contact their administrative office to determine the school's eligibility requirement.
+Merck Animal Health and the AVMF are dedicated to preserving and improving the health and well-being of animals as well as honoring exceptional veterinary students.
+Merck Animal Health is proud to show its dedication to veterinary students by providing $5000 scholarships to second and third year veterinary students attending accredited veterinary schools in the United States, Canada and Caribbean.

 |Application accepted||November 15 - December 31|